 Orders placed before Sep 30th will be accompanied by a mail in rebate form.
 Mail to Garmin before October 22nd and receive a $200 rebate check from Garmin.
+Along with the $200 price reduction we are offering means you are in for only $1299 for one of the best power meters available.

 The concept of power measured through the pedal was a real "aha" moment for almost all cyclists.
 Here at Glory we were excited and even elated by the prospect when if first surfaced but it's been three years of ideas and no delivery.
 Officially the wait is over Garmin are ready to deliver the Vector and we are confident it's the one we have been waiting for.